Dana J. H. Pittard: Criticism

 Pittard maintains that he did not do "anything legally, morally, or ethically wrong."
 He told the El Paso Times that the charges against him were "unsubstantiated" during the investigation, but that the process had no mechanism for him to rebut the charges which were based on an anonymous tip.

 Post-army career

 Pittard serves as a vice-president of Allison Transmission, Inc. In 2018, Pittard was named to Savoy magazine's list of the "Most Influential Blacks in Corporate America".
-He is a triathlete, and the co-author of the book, Hunting the Caliphate (2018), which tells the story of the initial fight agai nst ISIS in Iraq in 2014.
+He is a triathlete, and the co-author of the book, Hunting the Caliphate (2018), which tells the story of the initial fight against ISIS in Iraq in 2014.